 We foster a clear understanding that bullying, in any form, is unacceptable.
-We believe that preventing bullying is the responsibility of our whole school community and when there are incidents of bullying, we will work together to deal with the situation and to learn from what has happened.
+We believe that preventing bullying is the responsibility of our whole school communities and when there are incidents of bullying, we will work together to deal with the situation and to learn from what has happened.

-In our school we do this by:
+In our schools we do this by:

-- Involving the school community in developing our policy including a learner/ learner friendly version of our policy. - Using assemblies and PSHE lessons to ensure that learners understand the differences between relational conflict and bullying. - Building a positive ethos based on respecting and celebrating all types of difference in our school. - Creating a safe and happy environment, with consequent positive relationships that have an impact on learning and achievement. - Having a positive ethos that all learners, staff, and parents understand.
-Implementing Work in school which develops empathy, social skills, and emotional understanding e.g., PSHE, RSE, citizenship, social and emotional learning programmes, social skills groups, peer mediation and school buddies.
+- Involving the school communities in developing our policy including a learner/learner friendly version of our policy. - Using assemblies and PSHE lessons to ensure that learners understand the differences between relational conflict and bullying. - Building a positive ethos based on respecting and celebrating all types of difference in our schools. - Creating a safe and happy environment, with consequent positive relationships that have an impact on learning and achievement. - Having a positive ethos in our schools that all learners, staff, and parents understand.
+We ensure we develop empathy, social skills, and emotional understanding using, for example, PSHE, RSE, citizenship, social and emotional learning programmes, social skills groups, peer mediation and school buddies.
 Securing the safety of the target of bullying. - Taking actions to stop bullying from happening again. - Implementing whole school learning reflecting on what we have learnt. - Thinking about any safeguarding concerns and report concerns to

-Designated Safeguarding Lead.
+Designated Safeguarding and Prevent Lead.

-- Providing assurances to the learner that concerns have been listened to and action will be taken. - Considering who else is involved and what roles they have taken. - Sending a clear message that the bullying must stop. - Working with both parties to find solutions. - Identifying the most effective way of preventing re- occurrence and any consequences. - Reflecting and learning from bullying episodes -consider what needs to happen next to prevent future bullying e.g., PSHE, RSE, training etc. - Raising awareness of online bullying through regular e-safety lessons. - Adopting a social model approach to bullying.
-Diversity is valued and everyone is included in our school. - Focusing work with individuals and groups of learners where required to support understanding and development of social skills e.g., social skills groups, ELSA (Emotional Literacy Support Assistant), early help worker and CAMHS worker. - Ensuring break and lunch staff are trained and have a range of activities at lunchtime to promote positive interactions. - Offering training to all school staff around bullying, including specific guidance on those groups who are most likely to be bullied.
+- Providing assurances to our learners that concerns have been listened to and action will be taken. - Considering who else is involved and what roles they have taken. - Sending a clear message that the bullying must stop. - Working with both parties to find solutions. - Identifying the most effective way of preventing re- occurrence and any consequences. - Reflecting and learning from bullying episodes -consider what needs to happen next to prevent future bullying e.g., PSHE, RSE, training etc. - Raising awareness of online bullying through regular online safety lessons. - Adopting a social model approach to bullying.
+Diversity is valued and everyone is included in our school. - Focusing work with individuals and groups of learners where required to support understanding and development of social skills e.g., social skills groups, Police education officers, ELSA (Emotional Literacy Support Assistant), early help worker and CAMHS worker. - Ensuring break and lunch staff are trained and have a range of activities at lunchtime to promote positive interactions. - Offering training to all school staff around bullying, including specific guidance on those groups who are most likely to be bullied. - Providing workshops for families on supporting learners in coping with online pressures.